 The Netherlands also banned the movement of calves from Dutch veal producers until the 19th of January.
 This was because of the high number of farms which had imported calves from Brandenberg since 1 December 2024.

-The commercial import of cattle, pigs, sheep, deer, buffaloes and their products such as meat, and dairy from Germany is no longer permitted to protect farmers and their livelihoods.
+The commercial import of cattle, pigs, sheep, deer, buffaloes and their products such as meat, and dairy from Germany that has not undergone specific heat treatment is no longer permitted to protect farmers and their livelihoods.
 GB health certificates will no longer be issued for animals susceptible to FMD including all live animals and fresh meat and animal products.

 Automatic regionalisation